nik2525/lastname-firstname-finalehealth-sd-test-/README.md

 # Patient & Visit Management System

-A full-stack web application for managing patient records and medical visits, built with modern web technologies.
+A full-stack web application for managing patient and medical visits, built with modern web technologies.

 ## Features